amanpages/Portfolio/README.md

 # Portfolio
-This is my portfolio created with react
+This is my portfolio created with React